Kalima-Entertainment/Fallout_Strategy/README.md

 god_mode - turs godmode on/off
 spawn_units: spawn 1 gathere, 1 melee and 1 ranged.
-Must have a building selected spawn gatherer/melee/ranged/army -  spawns 1 unit of the selected type or an army of 10 melee and 10 ranged
+Must have a building selected spawn gatherer/melee/ranged/army -  spawns 1 unit of the selected type or an army of 10 melee and 10 ranged win - automatically win the game lose - automatically lose the game

 ## Team

 * Marc Pagès